 - Store in the freezer for up to 2 months.
 I like to freeze them when they are fresh and still oh so slightly warm for maximum softness upon defrosting.

 - Tip: Do not over bake!
 For the perfect texture, remove from oven as soon as the tops are matte and the edges are set.
+This will create a cookie that is juuuuuuuust barely done in the center.
+For a more done cookie, cook an additional 2 minutes after the tops are matte and the edges are set.
+They won't be quite as soft and chewy.

 - Tip: Wait until the cookies have cooled completely to add the glaze or it will seep into the cookie.